davidtaing/MazeGenerator/README.md

 # Maze-Generator
-Recursive Backtracker Algorithim in C#
+Recursive Backtracker Algorithm in C#
 This program was created for an assignment at school.
 I was tasked to create a DLL that could be of use in a gaming project.

 How it works: